 - Difficulty: Easy

-Rainbow Lake is a short and popular trail right near Frisco downtown.
-It’s 1.5 miles roundtrip, and goes to Rainbow Lake.
-This is a great fall hike with large groups of aspens all over the place.
-Because it’s on the easier side, we would recommend this hike for families or those who aren’t able to hike as far.
+This is a great fall hike – and because it’s on the easier side, we would recommend this hike for families or those who aren’t able to hike as far.

 Mayflower Gulch Grand Traverse